Tidjini/prochool/README.md

 # Some todos for Tidjini:

-- CRUD operations for all objects.
+- CRUD operations for all objects Almost DONE.
-- useful queries ? don't know
+- Track function by function
+- Groups Functions into services modules
+- Separate the business logic
+- Toughts and reviews todo:
+    - app/api/api-modules
+    - urls : groupe/<id>/places/<id> | student/<id>/payments/<id>
+    - put all urls related app in app/ulrs.py remove api_urls
+    - urls / make a global api_url in settings to get all your urls in one urlpatterns

 - Business Logic:
   - open course
   - set student and presence